 HIP REPLACEMENT & SSD BENEFITS

-Hip replacement can result in disability benefits, if you are unable to work after surgery.
-However, you must be unable to work for at least 12 consecutive months following your hip operation.
+Hip replacement can result in winning SSD benefits if you are unable to work after surgery.
+However, you must be unable to work for at least 12 months following your hip operation.
 Additionally, your hip condition must interfere with your ability to perform your work.
-Likewise, it must also interfere with your ability to perform your daily activities.
+Likewise, it must also interfere with your ability to perform your other daily activities.

 If you are one of the people whose hip surgery was not successful, you should apply for Social Security Disability benefits.
 You can apply for SSD and SSI benefits online at the Social Security website.
 We can also help you apply for benefits if for some reason you cannot do it on your own.